Mary Colter: Other works

-Late in her career, Colter designed the exuberant Harvey House restaurant at the 1939 Los Angeles Union Station.
-Under a spectacular arched ceiling, a dazzling floor appears to be random zigzags and geometrics; from another angle the pattern turns out to be a block-long Navajo blanket made of linoleum tiles.
-The fabulous dining room and her sleek, Streamline Moderne cocktail lounge were padlocked except for occasional movie shoots and Los Angeles Conservancy tours until 2018.
+Late in her career, Colter designed Harvey House restaurant at the 1939 Los Angeles Union Station.
+Under an arched ceiling, the floor appears to be made of random zigzags and geometrics; from another angle the pattern reveals a block-long Navajo blanket made of linoleum tiles.
+The dining room and the Streamline Moderne cocktail lounge were padlocked except for occasional movie shoots and Los Angeles Conservancy tours until 2018.
 On 4 October 2018, the restaurant was reopened as Imperial Western Beer Company.

 Not long before her retirement, Colter took on the 1947 renovation of the Painted Desert Inn in Arizona's Petrified Forest National Park.
 During the Depression, a 1922 inn had been overhauled by Civilian Conservation Corps workers to the Mission Revival style, using local materials and Native American motifs.
 Then Colter supervised the refreshening, provided a new color scheme, and commissioned Hopi artist Fred Kabotie to put murals in the dining areas.
 Showing that she was unafraid of the modern when the situation called for it, Colter installed plate glass windows to open up views of the splendid scenery.
 Closed in 1963, the inn survived a threatened demolition, and was placed on the National Register of Historic Places in 1987.
 It reopened in 2006, restored to the way it looked circa 1949 after Colter's redesign.

 Colter was the creator of Mimbreño china and flatware for the glamorous Super Chief Chicago–Los Angeles rail service, begun in 1936 by the Santa Fe Railroad.
 Colter, herself by then an Indian art expert, based her designs on 1100 CE Mimbres patterns excavated by her friends Harriet and Cornelius Cosgrove at the Swarts Ruin in New Mexico from 1924 to 1927.
 Mimbreño china was produced by the Onondaga Pottery Co. of Syracuse, New York under its better-known trade name, Syracuse China, until 1970.
 The luxury Super Chief and business class dining services were discontinued after the train was turned over to Amtrak in May 1971 (today the Southwest Chief covers the route).
 Later that year Mimbreño plates and pieces became available to ordinary individuals for the first time, disposed of in two large public offerings.
 Mimbreño railroad china remains avidly and competitively collected, with single plates selling for many hundreds of dollars.
 A line of authorized reproductions has been sold since 1989.